noahgibbs/demiurge/CONCEPTS.md

 State in Demiurge must be serializable as JSON.
 That gives a combination of numbers, strings, true/false/undefined special values, lists and objects (dictionaries/hashes) as the set of all state data.
-There is a single full state "tree" in Demiurge, where each State Item gets a chunk of state attached to its item name.
-Each item name must be unique.
+Each State Item gets a chunk of state and manages its own rules.
+Each State Item's item name must be unique.
 There may be lots of a particular *kind* of state item, but each one gets its own unique name and its own chunk of state.

 A "State Item" applies rules to state.
 As a programmatic object, it can apply its rules (which are fixed) to its state (which can change